Note: This page describes a 2d DSMC code called ICARUS. A new 3d code we've developed, called SPARTA, has its own web page.

 Direct Simulation Monte Carlo (DSMC) is a particle-based technique for simulating low-density fluid flows -- those with a ratio of mean-free path to geometry scale (the Knudsen number) of order 0.1 or greater.
 The basic idea is simple.
 Particles of various chemical species stream through a simulation domain bounded by inflow, outflow, or body surfaces.
 In a single timestep, each particle moves independently (without inter-particle collisions) to a new position.
 The move may include boundary interactions such as bouncing off a surface.
 At the end of the timestep an artificial grid is superposed on the simulation domain and used to locate particles that are near each other.
 Particles within a grid cell collide with each other and perform chemistry reactions via Monte Carlo (random) rules.
 Similarly, particles in grid cells that border a boundary surface can undergo surface chemistry interactions during the particle move.
 Statistics are gathered and a new timestep begins.
 Over the course of a many-timestep simulation, statistics accumulated within cells and at surfaces are used to compute various thermodynamic quantities of interest for all chemical species, such as flow temperature, density, and velocity.

-Sandia's DSMC code, known as ICARUS, grids a 2-d domain with a collection of adjoining body-fitted grids (see the 1st figure below).
+A Sandia DSMC code, called ICARUS, grids a 2-d domain with a collection of adjoining body-fitted grids (see the 1st figure below).
 Axi-symmetric problems can be simulated in 3-d by rotating the grid around an axis of symmetry and applying 3-d boundary conditions.
 ICARUS also allows for particle and cell weighting factors which enable trace species to be accurately tracked with minimal computational effort.

 ICARUS is parallelized by assigning a subset of grid cells and the particles in those cells to each processor.
 This can raise load-balancing issues as particle densities vary in space and time.
 Our strategies for achieving reasonable load- balance and good parallel performance are detailed in the papers below.
 On big problems (tens of thousands of grid cells, millions of particles) ICARUS typically runs efficiently on hundreds to thousands of processors.
 It has been a workhorse code at Sandia on a series of parallel machines, from the nCUBE 2 to the Intel Paragon to the Intel Tflops.